sergio11/lyric_wave_architecture/README.md

 | Streaming API Service 2                | -       | API service for streaming data.                                  |
 | Streaming API Service 3                | -       | API service for streaming data.                                  |
 | Streaming HAProxy                      | 8088    | Load balancer for streaming services.                            |

-## Getting Started
-1. Clone this repository to your local machine.
-2. Configure environment variables in `.env` to tailor the project settings to your requirements.
-3. Execute `docker-compose up` to initiate the project within the Docker Compose environment.
-4. Access the Airflow UI at `http://localhost:8080` to trigger and monitor music generation tasks.
-5. Utilize the Flask API at `http://localhost:5000` for requesting music streaming and initiating the composition process.

 ## Contribution
 Contributions to LyricWave are highly encouraged!
 If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.